PromptAI/promptdialog/docs/tutorial/node-template/bot-global.md

 # Concept description
 {: .no_toc .header }
 ---
-When you have many nodes that need to use the same reply, it is strongly recommended that you use the responses, which can save you a lot of repeated operation time.
+When you have many bot response nodes that need to use the same response, it is strongly recommended to use a common response template, which can save you a lot of building time.
-For the concept of responses, please refer to[Responses](/docs/appendix/appendix/#回答列表)Concept description

-## Create responses
+## Create a response template

-If it is shown in the figure, click **Item View - Responses - Add** in order to create a general answer template for extracting answers to the birthday.
-After filling in the figure, click OK to save,
+If it is shown in the figure, click **Project View - Responses - Add** in order to create a response template.

 ![11-bot-global](/assets/images/tutorial/template/01-bot-global.png)

-## Use in conversation flow diagrams
+## Use the template in dialog flows
 1. Here we use the flow diagram to create the intention list.
 Please refer to the [Create Bot List](/docs/tutorial/node-template/bot-global/)tutorial for the creation process:
    ![05-user-global](/assets/images/tutorial/template/02-bot-global.png)